microsoft/vscode-wiki/[DEV]-Perf-Tools-for-VS-Code-Development.md

 ### Profile Startup

 You can start VS Code with a `--prof-startup` flag and it will automatically capture a profile of the main, renderer, and extension host process.
-Once it is done it asks you to restart and stores the files in your home directory.
+Once it is done it asks you to restart and it stores the files in your home directory.
 This is great to analyse the whole startup, esp of the built product.

 ### Delayed Services

 We use dependency injection and services for most parts of VS Code.
 Concrete services are registered via the [`registerSingleton`](https://github.com/microsoft/vscode/blob/cd2381c266c162b144fdab91f91ec49542e07dea/src/vs/platform/instantiation/common/extensions.ts#L25)-function and when a service consumer (actions, workbench- or editor-contribution, etc) is being created our instantiation service ensures that the services it needs are also created.
 This is often wasteful because most consumers don't need the service right away - e.g their constructors simply store the service-instance for later use.
 To counter that, a concrete service can mark itself as supporting [delayed instantiation](https://github.com/microsoft/vscode/blob/f3f9f7a10d877fd2177daec3e1f6054706c7e5bc/src/vs/platform/instantiation/common/extensions.ts#L22) - in that case, the instantiation service gives consumers a proxy of the actual service which becomes "real" when needed or when there is some idle time.

 It is highly recommended to register services with support for being instantiated delayed.
-Services are usually fit for this - a good indication is a more or less empty constructor and not relying on events to build up some state but build up state from other state and use events for updates only.
+Services are usually fit for this - a good indication is a more or less empty constructor and not relying on events to build up some state but to build up state from other state and use events for updates only.

 ### Trace Instantiation